Etymology of Edinburgh: Auld Reekie

-Athens of the North
+Athens of the North/Modern Athens

-Edinburgh has been called the Athens of the North since at least the 18th century.
+Edinburgh has been called the Athens of the North or Modern Athens since at least the 18th century.
 The similarities were seen to be both topographical and intellectual.
 Edinburgh's Castle Rock reminded returning grand tourists of the Athenian Acropolis, as did aspects of the neoclassical architecture and layout of New Town.
 Both cities had flatter, fertile agricultural land sloping down to a port several miles away (respectively Leith and Piraeus).
 Intellectually, the Scottish Enlightenment with its humanist and rationalist outlook was influenced by Ancient Greek philosophy.
 The idea of a direct parallel between both cities gained wider recognition in 1822, when artist Hugh William Williams organized an exhibition that showed his paintings of Athens alongside views of Edinburgh.
 When plans were drawn up in the early 19th century to architecturally develop Calton Hill, the design of the National Monument by William Henry Playfair and Charles Robert Cockerell directly copied Athens' Parthenon.
-The moniker was not without its detractors: Lord Henry Cockburn related in 1856 how the 'Modern Athens' was perceived to be "a sarcasm, or a piece of flattery, when used in a moral sense."
+The moniker was not without its detractors: Lord Cockburn related in 1856 how the 'Modern Athens' was perceived to be "a sarcasm, or a piece of flattery, when used in a moral sense."

 Tom Stoppard's character Archie, of Jumpers, said, perhaps playing on Reykjavík meaning "smoky bay", that the "Reykjavík of the South" would be more appropriate.